-Observers should mute their audio during the session to keep any noise, such as typing, from distracting the participant.
+Observers should mute their audio during the session to keep any noise, such as typing, from distracting the contributor.

 - Observe verbal and nonverbal cues

-Much of what we “say” is non-verbal, and taking notes lets you to pinpoint participant’s emotional reactions on the video timeline.
+Much of what we “say” is non-verbal, and taking notes lets you pinpoint contributors' emotional reactions on the video timeline.

 Reviewing your videos